 Each class will typically have two parts.
-The first part (20-35 minutes) will be a lecture by the professor on a reading assignment (which may include related problems provided by the professor) or a discussion following on a previous lecture, and the second will be one or two student presentations on research (10 minutes, with 5 minutes for questions each).
+The first part (20-45 minutes) will be a lecture by a professor on a reading assignment (which may include related problems provided by the professor) or a discussion following on a previous lecture, and the second will be one or two student presentations on research (10 minutes, with 5 minutes for questions each) or leading a homework problem discussion.
 Early in each half of the semester, the student presentations will be general talks about the math encountered in a student's research topic, or class project proposals, but as the due date for project write-ups approaches, these presentations will include the presentations of results in your class research projects.